Learn: Diamonds > Investing in Pink Diamonds

 At its simplest, they last forever, do not depreciate and require little, if any, maintenance or ongoing costs other than, perhaps, insurance.
 There are other assets you can enjoy, like a holiday house or apartment in Paris; they may also appreciate but the ongoing costs and monitoring can be extensive.

-Diamonds are set and wear, requiring only occasional cleaning and checking of claws.
+Diamonds are set and worn, requiring only occasional cleaning and checking of claws.
 If unset, they require only secure storage.
 We’re yet to come across an investment which requires so little effort and involvement.
 But there are no guarantees that the previous decades approximate 20% PA appreciation will continue.

 Do you recommend parcels of loose diamonds?